Part 1 – The Benefits of Not Buying a Ferrari

-There was a problem in mid to late 2010 where I think my fund under performed relative to some of my peers.
+There was a problem in mid to late 2010 where I think my fund underperformed relative to some of my peers.
 This was likely due to a feature of my old investing style where those companies that performed well (reached a price/book ratio of 1) were sold, while those that did poorly were kept on.
-Eventually this led to a portfolio with an increasing proportion of weak businesses who were perhaps really not worth book value (their average ROE10 was 5.7%).
-A portfolio to deservedly cheap companies is not a good place to be.
+Eventually, this led to a portfolio with an increasing proportion of weak businesses that were perhaps really not worth book value (their average ROE10 was 5.7%).
+A portfolio of deservedly cheap companies is not a good place to be.

 Following on from the last post where I quickly covered the sale of the old guard and their mighty balance sheets and weak earnings, below are the new entries that will carry me forward into 2011, along with the main metrics I currently use to generate a ‘reasonable’ valuation:

 Barratt 14.3 7.3 1.8 7.8 0.25

 Creston 7.5 11.2 11.2 10.0 0.55